 What’s the official strike zone for Fastpitch softball?

 Forget the pitch-caller’s strike zone, the hitter’s strike zone, and even the pitcher’s strike zone.
-There’s only one strike zone that really matters and you should recognize and learn it very early – it’s the umpire’s strike zone.
+There’s only one strike zone that really matters, and you should recognize and learn it very early.
+Which zone is it?
+It’s the umpire’s strike zone, of course.

 What’s a fair strike zone for the pitcher?

 I feel it’s very important for the umpires to give a fair strike zone.
 Technologies continue to advance on fastpitch bats, but no technology continues to advance for the pitcher.
 Down the middle is a bad choice for any pitcher.
 To have a strike zone where every part of the ball has to be inside every part of the plate and above the knees and below the sternum is not fair to the pitcher and quite frankly can be a bit dangerous to her.
 That kind of strike zone tends to be calling for far too much red; too much down the middle and too much at the belt.

 When I’m most effective as a softball pitching coach and when I can have the most success with fastpitch pitching lessons is when I can teach girls to ‘paint’ the upper and lower corners of the strike zone, where only a minimum part of the ball breaks the corners of the upper and lower zone or plate, which result in a lot of backward K’s, hitters going down looking.